 - Other facilities like gyms, parking, communal spaces, etc.

-- Extra costs or options, like a cleaner or meal plan.
+- Extra costs or options, like a cleaner or meal-plan.

 Once you’ve found somewhere you like, call the provider straight away to book your room or use the online booking form.
-Don’t rely on sending emails as these can end up in junk mail boxes or get lost in an inbox - it’s a busy time and everyone is trying to get in touch!
+Don’t rely on sending emails as these can end up in junk mail boxes or get lost in an inbox—it’s a busy time and everyone is trying to get in touch!

-You’ll most likely need a deposit when you book which can be anything from a week to two month’s rent.
+You’ll most likely need a deposit when you book which can be anything from one week's to two month’s rent.
 You’ll normally have to pay this when you book rather than waiting for your student loan to come in so you’ll need a credit or debit card and permission from the owner to use it.
 If you don’t think you’ll be able to pay for your deposit before your loan comes in, get in touch with Student Services at your university immediately to see if they can help you.

 Getting to know your university